Multifario

 Downloading

-Multifario is now available through the SourceForge code repository.
-It can be downloaded as a gzipped tar file, or via CVS.
+Multifario is now available through SourceForge.
+It can be downloaded as a gzipped tar file.
+The package is released under the Common Public License (CPL); see http://www.opensource.org/licenses/cpl.html

-The package is released under the Common Public License (CPL); see http://www.opensource.org/licenses/cpl.html or the enclosed LICENSE file.
+or the enclosed LICENSE file.
 As stated in the license, you can use the provided code without charge, but if you modify the code and you distribute your modifications in some way (e.g. in an executable), you must make those modifications public.

 Installation

-To install download the source code.
+download the source code.

 run the configure script -- "./configure"